-Thus it is the quality of the response that determines which level an answer is achieved rather than the quantity of statements contained within it.
+Thus it is the quality of the response that determines which level an answer achieves rather than the number of statements contained within it.
 However, once assigned to a level the mark achieved within that level is determined by the number of points made.

-Levels 1 and 2 are distinguished by whether statements are simple (level 1) or developed/elaborated (level 2).
+Levels 1 and 2 are distinguished by whether statements are simple (Level 1) or developed/elaborated (Level 2).
 A candidate can immediately enter L2 by making developed points without making any L1 statements.
-In order to achieve L3 a candidate must have already reached the top end of L2 - in addition his/her answer should have a clear example and if the answer is place specific as well (7 marks).
-Highlight place specific detail.
+In order to achieve L3, a candidate must have already reached the top end of L2.
+In addition, his/her answer should have a clear example and if the answer is place-specific as well, 7 marks should be awarded.
+Highlight place-specific detail.

-Page 3 Mark Scheme Syllabus Paper Cambridge IGCSE - May/June 2016 0460 12
+Page 3 Mark Scheme Syllabus Paper Cambridge O Level - May/June 2016 2217 12

-Where statements are assigned levels by the examiner this should be indicated by the use of L1 and L2 next to the statements.
+Where statements are assigned levels by the examiner, this should be indicated by the use of L1 and L2 next to the statements.
 Ticks should not be used on answers that are marked using levels of response marking.
 L1 annotation should be removed once a L2 is awarded for an answer.
 L3 annotation is not used.
 There is no need for a summary level at the end of a response.

-Summary:
+Summary